9999years/new.becca.ooo/content/trans.md

 > engage in substance use.
 Depression and school-based victimization factored
 > heavily into the disparities in both cases.

+[Endocrine Society treatment recommendations][end]

+[American Psychiatric Association Expert Q&A: Gender Dysphoria][apa]

+> Is there a general age that people realize they are transgender or experience
+> gender dysphoria?
+Can it happen late in life?
+>
+> Not all transgender people suffer from gender dysphoria and that distinction
+> is important to keep in mind.
+Gender dysphoria and/or coming out as
+> transgender can occur at any age.
+>
+> The DSM-5 distinguishes between Gender Dysphoria in Childhood for those who
+> experience GD before puberty.
+The diagnosis of Gender Dysphoria in Adolescents
+> and Adults can occur at any age.
+For those who experience gender dysphoria
+> later in life, they often report having secretly hidden their gender dysphoric
+> feelings from others when they were younger.

+[AMA takes several actions supporting transgender patients][ama]

+> The [AMA House of Delegates] also adopted policy opposing any efforts that
+> would prevent a transgender person from “accessing basic human services and
+> public facilities in line with one’s gender identity.”
+Transgender people who
+> live in states with discriminatory policies have “statistically significant
+> increases in mental health and psychiatric diagnoses,” according to the
+> resolution delegates adopted.

 # Articles

 [Hot Allostatic Load] by Porpentine.
 An article about being a trans woman and